Moroccan mafia: The Taghi organisation

 Ridouan Taghi is a former Dutch-Moroccan drug trafficker and crime boss.
 He was specialised in forming criminal groups and coalitions that operated as international cocaine cartels.
-He is suspected of being behind the orchestration of several assassinations, attacks and kidnappings in connection to the Mocro-War.
-The DEA estimated that around a third of all cocaine trafficking in Europe was done through his organisation, with a virtually monopoly on Peruvian cocaine.
+He is suspected of being behind the orchestration of several assassinations, attacks, and kidnappings in connection to the Mocro-War.

 Documents produced by the Drug Enforcement Administration (DEA) of the United States, and sent to the Dutch police, exposed what appeared to be a super drug cartel headed by Ridouan Taghi, alongside Raffaele Imperiale (Camorra's drugs and arms dealer), Daniel Kinahan (Irish reputed gang boss) and Edin Gačanin (Bosnian drug trafficker).
+The DEA estimated that around a third of all cocaine trafficking in Europe was done through his organisation, with a virtually monopoly on Peruvian cocaine.

 After the decryption of the telecommunication servers of Ennetcom by the Dutch and Canadian authorities, it also exposed a very close and personal friendship between Ridouan Taghi, and Chilean cartel boss Rico "El Rico" Eduardo Riquelme Vega, who was arrested in Santiago, Chile in 2017.

 Following the arrest of Benaouf A. in 2013, and the assassinations of two rival drug lords, Gwenette Martha and Samir Bouyakhrichan in 2014, Taghi was able to establish himself as one of the most powerful drug traffickers in Europe.
 The Dutch government also considered him to be "one of the most dangerous drug traffickers in Europe".

 Ridouan Taghi was able to keep a very low profile and run his operation unknowingly for many years.
 The first time his name was mentioned in a police report was in 2015, but by this time he already had left the Netherlands to live somewhere abroad.
 The Dutch authorities were only able to paint a clear picture of Taghi after Nabil B., a former member of Taghi's organisation, decided to turn state's evidence.
 Nabil B. was involved as a driver in a contract killing attempt, but the killers accidentally killed Hakim Changachi instead of the intended target.
 Changachi was part of a local crime family that allied themselves with Taghi.
 Because of the accidental killing, the relationship between Taghi and the Changachi family turned sour.
-Taghi allegedly wanted to kill Nabil B. as a punishment for being involved in killing the wrong person, which eventually led to Nabil B. collaborating with the Dutch authorities instead.
-As a result of this, Taghi ordered to kill Nabil B.'s innocent brother who was a respected business owner.
-Also Nabil B.'s lawyer Derk Wiersum was assassinated on the orders of Taghi, which eventually shocked the Netherlands.
-The Dutch parliament considered this as an attack on the Dutch legal system and the Dutch state, and a manhunt on Taghi by the Dutch authorities was eventually launched.